rocky-linux/documentation/en/rocky/8/guides/postfix_reporting.md

 # grab the dbus-daemon messages and send them to email
 grep -h "$today" /var/log/messages | grep dbus-daemon
 ```

-Running the script again, should get you only the dbus-daemon messages and only the one's that occurred today.
+Running the script again, should get you only the dbus-daemon messages and only the ones that occurred today (whenever you're following this guide).

 There's one final step, however.
 Remember, we need to get this emailed to the administrator for review.
 So the final thing we need to do is pipe the entire thing to our email: